About AQED and its Mission

 With the Ombudsman

-Representations to the Quebec Ombudsman in the writing of her report on homeschooling in Quebec
+AQED representatives have consulted the Quebec Ombudsman in the writing of their report on homeschooling in Quebec.

 With the Homeschooling Community